LMOORS30/sqly/src/docs/documentation.md

 Joins should be specified with one of `$INNER`, `$inner`, `$LEFT`, `$left` in order to support `LEFT JOIN`s on this table.

 Other tables can be referenced by using their unique alias relative to the current scope as a variable (e.g. `$table_name`).

+This attribute can be specified any amount of times and multiple strings can be passed each time.

+Individual strings have leading and trailing whitespace removed and are joined with newlines.

 **Note**<br>
 Foreign fields may be included in generated [`Delete`](derive@Delete), [`Insert`](derive@Insert), [`Select`](derive@Select) and [`Update`](derive@Update) structs.